rwyant/index/README.md

 #### Crowdfunding for College Athletes
 Ed O'Bannon v NCAA found that Universities can set up a trust of $5k per player per year of eligibility.
 We are crowdfunding that trust.
 Any transfers to an individual player in excess of $5k will be distributed evenly to that player's teammates. #playfortomorrow

-You can visit our [solution](http://playfor.co) to this long-standing national debate or you can pull the press kit and other materials from our [Play For GitHub Branch](https://github.com/rwyant/index/tree/master/Play%20For).
+You can visit our solution to this long-standing national debate by surfing to [Play For's Website](http://playfor.co) or you can pull the press kit and other materials from our [Play For GitHub Branch](https://github.com/rwyant/index/tree/master/Play%20For).